cyuria/wrasm/CONTRIBUTING.md

 ## Philosophy

 The wrasm codebase is designed to be as independent as possible, this means it should be compilable on any C compiler for any architecture on any operating system.
 In practice, this isn't really feasible to test, but some general guidelines are:
 1. Use only stdlib features defined in the C standard.
 I.e. no Linux specific headers.
+For anything else, consider either writing the code yourself, or including the source code for a library which does so [^1].
-2. Avoid any UB (undefined behaviour).
+2. Avoid any undefined behaviour.
 Even if it works, it's generally not best practices and could cause issues on another system.
-3. If any os/compiler/architecture specific code is absolutely necessary, ensure there is a fully functional, compilable alternative that should work on every system, even of it's not best practices (also see no. 2 above)
+3. If any OS/compiler/architecture specific code is absolutely necessary, ensure there is a fully functional, compilable alternative that should work on every system, even of it's not best practices (also see no. 2 above)
+4. If it's in the C standard, you don't have to worry about it.
+Part of the philosophy is that standards change for a reason and therefore adherence to an ancient standard is bad form.

 The other main part of the philosophy is to give the end user the power to shoot themselves in the foot with a warning.
 In this vein, it is theoretically possible to compile wrasm on a C compiler that does not define `__clang__`, `__gnu_c__` or `_MSV_VER`.
 This will however raise a warning, which means removing the `-werror` flag is required to do so.
 What this effectively means is that any time you raise an error, by default wrasm will exit, however this is possible to change.
 Pretty much, even if an error occurs, try to make it work anyway, or at the very least don't break anything else.

+> [!NOTE]
+> The philosophy only applies to code within the wrasm codebase

+[^1]: We would like to avoid reliance on libraries where possible, but for
+    certain tasks it simply makes sense to use one.
+In that case please try to select a library which allows us to continue to follow the philosophy within the wrasm codebase.